true-async/php-true-async-rfc/basic.md

 #### Scope waiting

+> **Warning:** In general, it is strongly discouraged to wait on a `Scope`; instead, prefer using a `TaskGroup`.

 The `Scope` class does not implement the `Awaitable` interface, and therefore cannot be used in an `await` expression.
 Awaiting a `Scope` is a potentially **dangerous operation** that should be performed consciously, not accidentally.

+There are several Use-Cases where waiting for a `Scope` might be necessary:
+* Structured concurrency: when a parent awaits the completion of all child coroutines.
+* Waiting for Scope tasks to complete the cancellation process.

+The structured concurrency pattern with waiting for all child coroutines can be useful for applications whose lifetime is explicitly limited by external conditions.
+For example, the user might stop a console application.

 To support a task awaiting in a controlled manner, `Scope` provides two specific methods: